 Behind the chariot, three very large men sat astride horses, shouting and laughing, sometimes singing.
 And in the rear walked six packhorses.
 This was the caravan of Owen, King of Inishowen, who traveled to meet his own brother for the first time.

-I hope you will read the Dawn of Ireland novels, starting with Storm Maker . . . if not for the love stories, then for the evolution of a complex man, the character known as Owen Sweeney MacNeill.
+I hope you will read the Twilight of Magic and the Dawn of Ireland novels . . . if not for the love stories, then for the evolution of a complex man, the character known as Owen Sweeney MacNeill.